App-vs-virus/covid/README.md

+# Web-Site folder is the one we are working currently

 # covid
 An app for tracking all people who might have been in contact with infected.
 1.  just download the sample-map file on your system and the readme in that folder will guide you.